wellyshen/react-cool-starter/README.md

 Then you can [setup](#adding-routes) the route as usual.

 > Note: I just show a general case page-based splitting, however you can even split your app by component-based depends on your needs.
-For more advanced configuration you can refer to the [document](https://loadable-components.com/docs/getting-started) of loadable-components.
+For more advanced configuration, please refer to the [document](https://loadable-components.com/docs/getting-started).
+In additional, loadable-components supports [Webpack pre-fetching/pre-loading](https://webpack.js.org/guides/code-splitting/#prefetchingpreloading-modules) out of the box. `<link rel="preload">` and `<link rel="prefetch">` can be added directly server-side to improve performances.

 ### Managing Title, Meta, Styles and Scripts